 Prior to Pope Saint Pius V’s promulgation of this Apostolic Constitution, Quo Primum on July 14, 1570, liturgy used to be a much larger conversation, because the liturgies of the Church were amazingly diverse – towns, cities, countries, oratories, and religious orders, from Europe to Africa to Asia, from east to west and north to south, had their own liturgies.
 It was truly a beautiful reality how although there were many, there remained One who came to us through the liturgy; many liturgical forms, but one Body and one Bread, but with that liberty of diversity came some distortions and abuses that disrupted the conformity of essence of the liturgy, which is the one memorial sacrifice.
 Responding to what appeared to be a threat to the Catholic Church at that time, and so that there would be a “preservation of a pure liturgy,” it was decreed by Pius V:

-Thereby, from 1570 to 1965, liturgy became a much narrower topic, and widespread liturgical diversity largely became a historical topic, and due to the age of “Age of Discovery” wave of modern European colonialism (beginning about 1500 until 1770), for the next three-hundred and ninety-five years of the Church, the Mass of Paul VI became a chief export of the Catholic Church and contributed greatly to the narrow path walked by countless numbers of saints in our communion.
+Thereby, from 1570 to 1965, liturgy became a much narrower topic, and widespread liturgical diversity largely became a historical topic, and due to the age of “Age of Discovery” wave of modern European colonialism (beginning about 1500 until 1770), for the next three-hundred and ninety-five years of the Church, the Mass of Pius V became a chief export of the Catholic Church and contributed greatly to the narrow path walked by countless numbers of saints in our communion.
 Moreover, the objective of Pius V to curb abuses and liturgical innovations was an astounding success, as Pope Francis, notes, “For four centuries this Missale Romanum, promulgated by St. Pius V was thus the principal expression of the lex orandi [Lat. the Law of what is Prayed] of the Roman Rite, and functioned to maintain the unity of the Church.”
 Indeed, it is this vision of a Latin Church with one primary expression of the lex orandi that Francis hopes to restore through his very restrictive (seemingly punitive) Apostolic letter, Guardians of the Tradition.